Nutrition Before Pregnancy

 Preparing for pregnancy includes building healthy bones.
 If there is not enough calcium in the pregnancy diet, the fetus may draw calcium from the mother's bones, which can put women at risk for osteoporosis later in life.
-The recommended calcium intake for Always talk with your healthcare provider regarding your healthy diet and exercise
+The recommended calcium intake for Always talk with your healthcare provider about your healthy diet and exercise needs.